KellerTCS/resume/README.md

 <p>Please considder me for the current opening at Bishop Alemany High School Technology Department.
 My background includes working as a help desk tech for a financial conglomerate where I helped manage an intranet connecting multiple buildings and companies.
 Most recently I have transitioned over to my personal buisness where I offer tech support to homes and business.</p>
 <p>Previously, I have worked as a referbish technition, where I gained experience troubleshooting and repairing electronic equipment in a fast paced setting.
 I am a self-motivated quick learner with a positive atitude.
 I believe i will be an effective member of  the Alemany Technology Department.</p>

-<p>In my free time I like to learn about computer programing and ocasionally play videogames.</p>
+<p><strike>In my free time I like to learn about computer programing and ocasionally play videogames.</strike></p>

-<p>I have a broad base of knowledge in the tech feilds including coding, networking, and hardware/software troubleshooting on PC Mac and Linux.
+<p>I have a broad base of knowledge in the tech fields including coding, networking, and hardware/software troubleshooting on PC Mac and Linux.
 I am intersted in interviewing for and learning more about the position that is available.
 Feel free to contact me via email Jason@kellertcs.com  or phone (818) 457-6420.
 Thank you for your time!</p>

 <p>Jason Keller</p>